w-A-L-L-e/sidekiq-unique-jobs/README.md

 arguments are different when enqueuing than they are when performing.
 Your `unique_args` method may need to account for this.

+## For our specific crew/crowd project called getin we use sidekiq extensively to create a large number of pdf files for crew teams.
+Turns out we need a specialized uniqueness for better performance (and avoiding deadlocks).
+We don't want the first job to finish and throw away the newer requests for that same job (default behaviour).
+What we want is that the older scheduled job is cancelled and the latest request is run from scratch on the given team(attending group).
+So it's also uniqueness, but processing the latest scheduled job and cancelling the first/previous ones.

 ## Contributing

 1. Fork it